momenifi/methodHub/academic_mobility_propensity_score/tutorial/readme_tutorial.md

 Setup

 ## Environment Setup (Installing dependencies)
-Ensure you have R environment set up on your local machine.
+Ensure you have R (version 3.6.0 or higher) environment on your local machine.

 Install the required R packages by running the following commands: